chef/chef-web-docs/content/custom_resource_glossary.md

 ```

 Chef Infra Client will only update the property values that require
-updates and will not make changes when the property values are already
+updates and won't make changes when the property values are already
 in the desired state.

 <!-- markdownlint-disable MD026 -->